msiddiquebee17seecs/Jetson-Nano-YOLO/README.md

 - Format SD card using SD card formatter.
 You can download it from https://www.sdcard.org/downloads/formatter/sd-memory-card-formatter-for-windows-download/
 - Make sure you have Balena etcher installed on your machine to flash SD Card otherwuse download it from https://www.balena.io/etcher/.
 - Flashing will take few minutes as it will be two step process   1) Flashing      2)Validation
 - Insert card in jetson nano and follow steps.
-Dont forget to make swap memory while setting up jetson nano.

 **Initial packages/Libraries**